-The list of toothless grins in hockey is never ending.
-The sport is built for oral consequences, but hockey is not the only athletic event to cause dental harm.
+The list of toothless grins in hockey is never-ending.
+The sport is built for oral consequences, but hockey is not the only athletic event to causes dental harm.
 Sliding, kicking, and head balls are a recipe for disaster in soccer.
 Soccer players are not required to wear mouth guards, but unless you want to have a visit with Drs.
-Versman, Heller, and Beckman for dental implants, you better opt yes to this smile saving protection.
-A cringe worthy moment in soccer occurred with Paulo Jorge.
-Playing a heartfelt game against Madrid, he leapt for an interception, but instead of the ball, he was met with the solid force of the opposing player’s head.
+Versman, Heller, and Beckman for dental implants, you better opt yes to this smile-saving protection.
+A cringe-worthy moment in soccer occurred with Paulo Jorge.
+Playing a heartfelt game against Madrid, he leaped for an interception, but instead of the ball, he was met with the solid force of the opposing player’s head.
 Paulo had two teeth shot out from his mouth.
 Then on the sidelines, the blunt force killed the root of another tooth allowing Paulo to horridly and casually pluck another tooth from his gums.

-A sport not well integrated into the American culture, but large in Europe, known as rugby is another full contact sport with little hopes to avoid injuries, including oral injuries.
+A sport not well integrated into the American culture, but large in Europe, known as rugby is another full-contact sport with little hope to avoid injuries, including oral injuries.
 Gareth Thomas is a great example of a smile gone wrong.
-He was the captain for Wales, and he has a wicked reputation on the field as his grin is an example of his fearless interaction.
+He was the captain of Wales, and he has a wicked reputation on the field as his grin is an example of his fearless interaction.
 Luckily, mouth guards are now required for all rugby games.